Laurel and HardyComedian

 Birthplace: Ulverston, England(Laurel) and Harlem, Georgia (Hardy)

 The comedy team of Laurel and Hardy made hundreds of movies, both shorts and features, and the two men were among Hollywood's biggest stars from the 1930s to the 1950s.
-Stan Laurel was born Arthur Stanley Jefferson in Ulverston, England (16 June 1890) and Oliver Hardy was born Norvell Hardy in Harlem, Georgia (18 January 1892).
-They both ended up in Hollywood working for Hal Roach in the 1920s.
-They appeared in their first feature as a team in 1931's Pardon Us,
+Stanley Laurel was an Englishman, born Arthur Stanley Jefferson in Ulverston, England on 16 June 1890.
+Oliver Hardy was a Southerner, born Norvell Hardy in Harlem, Georgia on 18 January 1892.
+Both "Stan" and "Ollie" ended up in Hollywood working for comedy director Hal Roach in the 1920s.
+Their first feature as a team was 1931's Pardon Us,

-Extra credit: The only Oscar they ever won together was for the short comedy The Music Box...Laurel was awarded a special Oscar for his contribution to cinema in 1960.
+Laurel and Hardy’s only Oscar-winning film together was the short comedy The Music Box.
+Released in 1932 and directed by Hal Roach, it won the Academy Award as best short subject (comedy)… Stan Laurel was awarded a special Oscar for his contribution to cinema in 1960.

-Copyright © 1998-2014 by Who2?, LLC.
+Copyright © 1998-2016 by Who2?, LLC.
 All rights reserved.